Tampa Trademark Attorney

 - Renewal Fees After Registration – Renewal fees and affidavits confirming continued use in commerce must be filed to keep the trademark registered.

-Call (813) 331-5056 for guidance through this process from an experienced Tampa trademark attorney.
+Call (813) 331-5056 or contact us online for guidance through this process from an experienced Tampa trademark attorney.